 Can Wind Seriously Damage My Home?

 Yes, it most certainly can!
 A mere two weeks ago, the Front Range weathered winds of up to 86 mph that led to semis tipping, trees breaking, power outages, and debris flying everywhere causing damage.
 Meteorologists explained that, while seemingly out of nowhere, the wind was caused by a strong low-pressure system that came down from Wyoming.
 Social media was flooded with videos and photos of the damage the high-force winds were causing – one onlooker even captured a piece of roofing that blew right off of a building, completely covering a vehicle.
-You can see the Denver Post's coverage of wind damage here.
+The Denver Post conducted some impressive and helpful coverage of wind damage in Denver as well.

 Roofing Contractors In Denver Explain Wind Damage

 Damaging winds are considered any winds that exceed 50-60mph.
 According to the NSSL, damage from wind accounts for at least 50 percent of all severe weather-related damage incidents in the continental US, even exceeding the number of damage reports from tornadoes.
 Our roofing contractors in Denver have become intimately familiar with the different types of damaging wind and the impact they can have on your property.